esumitra/basic-scala-cats.g8/src/main/g8/README.md

 This project ...

-The project requires Java 8, Scala 2.12.1 and sbt 0.13.16 environment to run.
+The project requires Java 8 or Java 11, Scala 2.12.1 and sbt 1.3.6+ environment to run.

 ### Getting started
  Use the following commands to get started with your project